4W4I5/Semester-5-Notes/CySec-2/CySec2 29 August, 2023.md

 	- Domain scanning, OSINT collection, social engineering such as Email Harvesting.

 #### 2. **Weaponization**
-- Attackers create a malicious payload(automated tool) and pair it with a delivery mechanism.
+- Attackers create a malicious payload(automated tool) and pair it with a delivery mechanism that disguises it as a legitimate software update or document.
 - **Activities:**
 	- Crafting malware, creating exploit documents, preparing malicious links.